Copyright Law - Spring 2017

 Sandra Day O'Conner College of Law

-The text for this class is Yen & Liu, Copyright Law Essential Cases and Materials (2nd ed.
-2011, West).
-The class meets Tuesday/Thursday at 3:30 p.m. in Room 105.
-The assignment for the first class on Thursday August 21 is indicated below and is fairly heavy.
+The text for this class is Yen & Liu, Copyright Law Essential Cases and Materials (3rd ed.
+2016, West).
+The class meets Monday/Wednesdayat 10:35 a.m.. in Room 450.
+The assignment for the first class on Monday January 9 is indicated below.
+Please come prepared for active discussion.

 Copyright law is deceptive.
 It deals with subject matter with which everyone is familiar, causing many (including, unfortunately, most federal judges) to believe that the law too can be dealt with intuitively.
-Nothing could be further from the truthi.
-Copyright today is a strange combination of vague basic but important principles (the idea/expression distinction, substantial similarity for infringement, fair use as a defense) coupled with a statute some of whose provisions are nearly mind-boggingly complex (e.g., termination rights).
+Nothing could be further from the truth.
+Copyright today is a strange combination of vague basic but important principles (creativity, the idea/expression distinction, substantial similarity for infringement, fair use as a defense) coupled with a statute some of whose provisions are nearly mind-bogglingly complex (e.g., termination rights).
 As lawyers we need to be intimate with BOTH aspects.
-While we will not get far into complexities like the cable and satellite television provisions, we definitely will be reading carefully much of the Copyright Act.
-It will not always be fun, but you should remember that lawyers are not paid to have fun.
-You do need to know what the statute says if you come anywhere near copyright in practice.
+While we will not have time to explore all such complexities like the cable and satellite television provisions, we will be covering and discussing much of the Copyright Act.
+You will need to know what the statute says if you encounter copyright issues in practice.

-I have not assigned a statutory supplement, because the provisions of the Copyright Act are on line.
-I will link to more recent materials from this Syllabus.
-Individual statutory provisions assigned for a given day's study are linked through this Syllabus, and all such linked statutory provisions are assigned reading.
-A more general set of intellectual property materials, including the Copyright Act, is at the Course Materials page.
+The provisions of the Copyright Act are on line.
+Individual statutory provisions assigned for a given day's study are linked through this Syllabus, and the linked statutory provisions are assigned reading.
+A broader set of intellectual property materials, including the Copyright Act, is available at the Course Materials page.
 Past examinations, with model answers, in this course can be found here.
 Click here for announcements relevant to the class.

 The Georgetown University Law Center maintains a copyright database that contains pictures and recordings of some of the works that appear in copyright cases.
-Student usernames and passwords, good for the fall 2013 semester, will be given out in class.
+Student usernames and passwords, good for the spring 2017 semester, will be given out in class.

 Most recent Syllabus update: January 4, 2017